SNP propose changes to gender recognition reforms after largest ever rebellion

 She told The Herald today: "My amendments are intended to provide an additional element of safeguarding by requiring 16 and 17 year olds to confirm they have discussed the implications of the decision they are taking with someone who has a role in providing guidance, advice or support, or an adult they know personally."

-Labour MSP Michael has also tabled an amendment proposing that in the case of 16 and 17 year olds the person's application for a gender recognition certificate is countersigned, in a similar way to someone making a passport application.
+Labour MSP Michael Marra has also tabled an amendment proposing the person's application for a gender recognition certificate is countersigned, in a similar way to someone making a passport application.

 He lists “recognised profession” to include accountant, civil servant, dentist, doctor, nurse, member of the armed forces, police officer, solicitor or teacher.

-Sources at the weekend said the government would be sympathetic to Ms Grahame's amendment.
+It is understood the government may be sympathetic to Ms Grahame's amendment.

-However, SNP rebels told The Herald on Sunday that they were fundamentally opposed to the principle of gender self-identification and "tinkering" with the bill was unlikely to persuade them to change their minds.
+However, SNP rebels told The Herald on Sunday at the weekend that they were fundamentally opposed to the principle of gender self-identification and modifying the bill without changing its fundamentals was unlikely to persuade them to change their minds.

+Reform of the Gender Recognition Act 2004 was a key pledge made by the SNP and the Scottish Greens when the two parties signed the Bute House Agreement which saw the Greens co-leaders Patrick Harvie and Lorna Slater join the government last year.

+Last month the Scottish Greens MSP Maggie Chapman raised concerns in the debate that the reforms were still too restrictive on trans gender people.

 The legislation is now due to be further scrutinised by Holyrood’s Equalities, Human Rights and Civil Justice Committee at stage two of the parliamentary process.